itmyprofession/MPerf-Magento2/Install.md

 6. Navigate in your Magento 2 backend to `Store/MailPerformance`
 > if the installation didn't work, you will not see the menu.

+## Setup

+> Since you will need to link your MailPerformpance Account to your MAgento Installation, here are the steps required to do this

+1. Navigate to `Store/Configuration/MailPerformance/Authentification`, enter your XKey, save and flush Magento Cache

+2. Navigate to `Store/MailPerformance` and click on the `Àuthenticate` button.

 ## Maintainance